alelapi/material-ui-player/README.md

 Try it using the [storyboard](https://alelapi.github.io/material-ui-player/)

 ### Note

+Please note:
+- As required from Material UI you mast be sure to use this library's components inside a `<ThemeProvider>` wrapper, in order to use your [custom theme](https://mui.com/material-ui/customization/theming/).
-Please Note: this module has following peerDependencies:
+- This module has following peerDependencies:
 ```
     "@emotion/react": ">=11.0.0",
     "@emotion/styled": ">=11.0.0",